-For decades, most Americans had never heard of Katherine Johnson, Mary Jackson or Dorothy Vaughan.
+For decades, most Americans had never heard of Katherine Johnson.

 That all changed after the film "Hidden Figures" was released in 2016.
-The movie, which is based on a true story, features the women who helped launch John Glenn into space on the Friendship 7 mission in 1962, becoming the first American to orbit the Earth.
+The movie, which is based on a true story, features Johnson and two other scientists who helped launch John Glenn into space on the Friendship 7 mission in 1962, becoming the first American to orbit the Earth.

 Because of Jim Crow laws, these scientists were segregated from white scientists and were even referred to as "colored computers."